Kalyāna Sundareswarar temple, TiruNallur

 How to reach

-This Shiva temple is located close to Papanasam on the Thanjavur-Kumbakonam highway, about 28 km from Thanjavur and 16 km from Kumbakonam.
-From Papanasam, the route towards Govindakudi passes through the village of Valaippazhakadai, where a branch road leads to the temple.
-The temple lies about 1 km along this road.
+This Shiva temple is situated near Papanasam on the Thanjavur–Kumbakonam Highway, approximately 28 km from Thanjavur and 16 km from Kumbakonam, making it easily accessible from both towns.
+From Papanasam, visitors should take the road leading towards Govindakudi.
+After passing through the village of Valaippazhakadai, a branch road leads to the temple, which is located about 1 km from the main road.
+The temple be conveniently reached by private vehicles, taxis, or local transport operating from Papanasam and the surrounding areas.

 Temple Address